2018/11/27 by Willem Stam.

-The logical next step was to analyse DMARC reports to check DKIM validation across all the messages.
+Logical next step was to analyse DMARC reports to check DKIM validation across all the messages.
 Unfortunately, at the end of April this year (2018), Hotmail.com temporarily stopped sending DMARC reports so we could not check this with DMARC reports.
-The only solution was to check DKIM validation by looking at mails in our own accounts.
+The only solution however was to check DKIM validation by looking at mails in our own accounts.

 We first extracted the contents of the sample emails and tried to send the exact same email from our end directly to the MTA.
-We used the following encoding in our test setup:
+In this case we used the following encoding in our test setup:

 –add-header “MIME-Version: 1.0” –add-header “Content-Type: text/html” –add-header “Content-Transfer-Encoding: quoted-printable”

 All our tests succeeded in DKIM.
-We again checked the emails that were submitted by our client.
-We were getting closer.
-We continued collecting the binaries by sending a few test emails while logging the complete SMTP transactions at DATA level.
+We again checked the emails that were submitted by our client, we were getting closer.
+By sending a few test emails, we continued collecting the binaries while logging the complete SMTP transactions at DATA level.
 By doing this we were hoping to uncover something in the content that was manipulated or failed to validate at Microsoft.

 And yes, by comparing the customer’s binaries to our own, we found the culprit.
 The customer’s application did not properly encode NON-ASCII in the TEXT/PLAIN part.